-17.6.2 PRESCALER SETTING
+19.6.2 PRESCALER SETTING

-There is a programmable prescaler with integral values ranging from 1 to 64, in addition to a fixed divide-by-2 for clock generation.
-The time quantum (TQ) is a fixed unit of time derived from the oscillator period, and is given by Equation 17-1.
+There is a programmable prescaler, with integral values ranging from 1 to 64, in addition to a fixed divideby-2 for clock generation.
+The Time Quantum (TQ) is a fixed unit of time derived from the oscillator period, and is given by Equation 19-1, where FCAN is FCY (if the CANCKS bit is set or 4 FCY (if CANCKS is cleared).

 Note: FCAN must not exceed 30 MHz.
+If

-If CANCKS = 0, then FCY must not exceed 7.5 MHz.
+CANCKS = 0, then FCY must not exceed

+7.5 MHz.

-EQUATION 17-1: TIME QUANTUM FOR CLOCK GENERATION
+EQUATION 19-1: TIME QUANTUM FOR CLOCK GENERATION

-TQ = 2 (BRP < 5:0 > + 1)/FCAN
+TQ = 2 (BRP < 5:0 > +1)/FCAN

-17.6.3 PROPAGATION SEGMENT
+19.6.3 PROPAGATION SEGMENT

 This part of the bit time is used to compensate physical delay times within the network.
 These delay times consist of the signal propagation time on the bus line and the internal delay time of the nodes.
-The Prop Seg can be programmed from 1 TQ to 8 TQ by setting the PRSEG<2:0> bits (CiCFG2<2:0>).
+The Propagation Segment can be programmed from 1 TQ to 8 TQ by setting the PRSEG<2:0> bits (CiCFG2<2:0>).

-17.6.4 PHASE SEGMENTS
+19.6.4 PHASE SEGMENTS

 The phase segments are used to optimally locate the sampling of the received bit within the transmitted bit time.
 The sampling point is between Phase1 Seg and Phase2 Seg.
-These segments are lengthened or shortened by resynchronization.
+These segments are lengthened or shortened by re-synchronization.
 The end of the Phase1 Seg determines the sampling point within a bit period.
 The segment is programmable from 1 TQ to 8 TQ.
 Phase2 Seg provides delay to the next transmitted data transition.
-The segment is programmable from 1 TQ to 8 TQ, or it may be defined to be equal to the greater of Phase1 Seg or the information processing time (2 TQ).
+The segment is programmable from 1 TQ to 8 TQ.
+Phase1 Seg or the Information Processing Time (2 TQ).
 The Phase1 Seg is initialized by setting bits SEG1PH<2:0> (CiCFG2<5:3>), and Phase2 Seg is initialized by setting SEG2PH<2:0> (CiCFG2<10:8>).

-The following requirement must be fulfilled while setting the lengths of the phase segments:
+The following requirement must be fulfilled while setting the lengths of the Phase Segments:

-Prop Seg + Phase1 Seg > = Phase2 Seg
+Propagation Segment + Phase1 Seg > = Phase2 Seg

-17.6.5 SAMPLE POINT
+19.6.5 SAMPLE POINT

 The sample point is the point of time at which the bus level is read and interpreted as the value of that respective bit.
 The location is at the end of Phase1 Seg.
 If the bit timing is slow and contains many TQ, it is possible to specify multiple sampling of the bus line at the sample point.
 The level determined by the CAN bus then corresponds to the result from the majority decision of three values.
 The majority samples are taken at the sample point and twice before with a distance of TQ/2.
-The CAN module allows the user to choose between sampling three times at the same point or once at the same point, by setting or clearing the SAM bit (CiCFG2<6>).
+The CAN module allows the user to chose between sampling three times at the same point or once at the same point, by setting or clearing the SAM bit (CiCFG2<6>).